zdeslav/event_source/README.md

 Copyright and license
 ---------------------

-Copyright 2013 Zdeslav Vojkovic.
+Copyright 2013., Zdeslav Vojkovic.
 Licensed under the MIT License, Version 2.0 (the "License");

-you may not use this work except in compliance with the License.
+You may not use this work except in compliance with the License.
 You may obtain a copy of the License in the LICENSE file, or at:

 http://opensource.org/licenses/MIT